Vanane/TotoBotKey/README.md

 - Python 3.9+
 - [ydotool](https://github.com/ReimuNotMoe/ydotool), which also includes ydotoold

-You will need either root access to start ydotoold, or make it a service like so :
+You will need either root access to start ydotoold, or make it a service like so :<br>
+(I'm not a sysadmin, don't take this as a good security practice in any ways)
 ```
 [Unit]
 Description=ydotoold